valtimo-platform/valtimo-documentation/using-valtimo/access-control/configuring-permissions.md

 In the example below, the `contains` operator is used to check if a specific flower is present inside the JsonSchemaDocument.
 Where the JsonSchemaDocument content could look like this: `{"flowers": ["lily", "rose", "daisy"]}`.

-If the flower 'rose' is present in the JsonSchemaDocument, any user with the role 'ROLE_USER' will be able to view that document.
+If the flower 'rose' is present in the JsonSchemaDocument, any user with the role `ROLE_USER` will be able to view that document.

 ```json